Nriza/fyp/README.md

 /* How to install Clinic Management System */
 1. download apk file from https://github.com/Nriza/fyp/tree/main/apkFile
-2. Make sure the apk file is downloaded using androind and for admin.apk need to dowload in tablet.
+2. Make sure the apk file is downloaded using androind and for admin-debug.apk need to dowload in tablet.
 3. When your android ask the permission to intall unknown apps, click allow.
 4. The application is intalled.